JxAxL/JxAxL/README.md

 - 👀 I’m interested in ...
 Artificial Intelligence
 - 🌱 I’m currently learning ...
 Machine Learning Engineer
 - 💞️ I’m looking to collaborate on ... colaborative, funny and friendship teams
 - 📫 How to reach me ...
-I dunno, I'm New here.
-If GH allow send PM do it xD
+Twitter.com/jxaxl_

 <!---
 JxAxL/JxAxL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.